mdbtxt1

 "Continuous" dwell refers to any method of calculating dwell that gives a continuous value, i.e. a value that varies smoothly rather than jumping between integer values.
 This allows for more variety in coloring algorithms, and is essential for making a 3-D shape of the Mandelbrot set, or for visualisation of such things as ridgelines.

-The simplest method is to choose a fairly large escape radius (such as 1000), then perform the ordinary iteration algorithm.
+However, with a fairly large escape radius the lemniscates are "close enough" to field lines so as to not be easily discerned at the resolution used for pixel images.
+Thus, one may choose a fairly large escape radius (such as 1000), then perform the ordinary iteration algorithm until it escapes.
 Let Zn be the value of the iterate that exceeds the escape radius.
 The normal dwell value would be n (as shown in the pseudo-code in the escape-iterations article).
 The "continuous dwell" value is given by

 Variation

-The formula above will give something that is devoid of any dwell band boundaries, because the part with the two log2(log2()) expressions will be a fractional value from 0.0 to 1.0, and each band will blend smoothly into the next.
+The formula above will give something that is devoid of any dwell band boundaries, because the part with the two log2(log2()) expressions will be a fractional value in the range (-1..0), and each band will blend smoothly into the next.
 You may wish to create distinct color transitions at the integer dwell bands by multiplying the log2(log2()) section by a constant K so that it goes from 0.0 to K.

 Comparison